rali-udem/jsRealB/README.md

 ## Credits

-JSrealB was developed in 2015 by [Paul Molins](http://paul-molins.fr/) as part of an internship from INSA Lyon spent at RALI, University of Montreal.
+JSrealB was developed at the University of Montreal, in 2015, by [Paul Molins](http://paul-molins.fr/) as part of an internship from INSA Lyon spent at RALI, University of Montreal.
 He built on the
 JSreal realizer created by [Nicolas Daoust](mailto:n@daou.st).
+In 2016, Francis Gauthier improved the library.
+In 2017, Guy Lapalme reworked the code and patched a few bugs.

 For more information, contact [Guy Lapalme](http://rali.iro.umontreal.ca/lapalme).